kotsis/angular-seed-with-php-backend/README.md

-# Myang
+# Angular seed with php backend
 This project is an Angular based seed project with Bootstrap theme and a php API on the backend.
 Angular seed project based in AngularJS has been an inspiration.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3 for Angular 5.

+a) Bootstrap enabled
+b) Login popup in secondary route.
+c) PHP placeholder API for user management
+d) Protected route for logged in users only.

 ## Development server